 If you’re in the building industry, people are going to be interested in what kind of projects you’ve previously worked on.
 This is much more informative than a list of job titles and employers and can add to your credibility.
 It can work as a portfolio of sorts.

-The key is to emphasize the type of project important to your target employers to demonstrate your value as a prospective employee, whether it’s a specific area of expertise or industry term common in your field.
+The key is to emphasize the type of project important to your target employers to demonstrate your value as a prospective employee, whether it’s a specific area of expertise or an industry term common in your field.

 Add links to these projects in your “Summary” and “Projects” sections and include meaningful attachments and photos whenever you can.
 If any of these projects have won awards, you can also incorporate the news articles into your profile.